6 tips for beginners: facilitating an agile retrospective

 The moderation and design of retrospectives is often left to trained Scrum Masters and Agile Coaches, who already have a lot of experience with various workshop formats.

-In many companies, team members have to slip into the role of a moderator themselves - which is also good.
-Because moderation is a skill that can be learned and trained and that helps in various areas.
+In many companies, however, team members also have to step into the role of a moderator from time to time - which is a good thing.
+Because moderation is a skill that can be learned and trained and helps in various areas.

 If you are with the Format of the retrospective are not familiar in themselves, it might be worth taking a look at this presentation.
 Here are our tips if you are moderating a retrospective for the first time: